yoshinorisekimoto/api-learning-notes/notes/Step17-Lambda-Serverless.md

 ## What is Lambda?
 Lambda is a serverless compute service in AWS.
+Serverless does not mean there are no servers, but that you do not manage them.
 It runs code only when triggered by an event.

 ---